-First, our ICCs were at or slightly above 0.20 for four of the six grades, suggesting school differences may be important for matching and estimating treatment effects.
+First our ICCs were above 0.20 for all grades, suggesting school differences may be important for matching and estimating treatment effects.
 However, the data also revealed large variations in how many students at a given school or grade within a school used i-Ready Instruction with fidelity.
 Future studies may look to explore the grade or classroom as the unit of assignment.
-We also recommend Curriculum Associates collect information directly from schools to understand their intended implementation so this information can be incorporated into sample selection and analytic models.
+We also found that schools choosing to implement i-Ready Instruction to select students and i-Ready Diagnostic only to others were generally selecting low performing students for the i-Ready Diagnostic and Instruction group and other students for the i-Ready Diagnostic only group such that baseline equivalence could not be achieved for students within school.
+We recommend Curriculum Associates collect information directly from schools to understand their intended implementation so this information can be incorporated into sample selection and analytic models.